Understanding and Mitigating Political Stance Cross-topic Generalization in Large Language Models: InhibitFT: Mitigate Cross-topic Stance Coupling

 \paragraph{Models and Metrics} To assess the effectiveness of our method and the utility of the response generated by our InhibitFT model, we report 3 metrics on 4 LLMs to generate response using 3 datasets, detail information of the models, datasets and metrics are shown in Appendix~\ref{app_exdetail_5}.

-\paragraph{Baselines} To systematically assess the effect of our method, we add two baselines to compare the political stance with our method: a right-leaning fine-tuned model by fine-tuning the vanilla model with right-leaning data of IDEOINST and a random-inhibit fine-tuned model which uses the same method to inhibit randomly selected neurons.
+\paragraph{Baselines} We add two baselines to compare the political stance to assess the effect of InhibitFT: a right-leaning fine-tuned model by fine-tuning the vanilla model with right-leaning data of IDEOINST and a random-inhibit fine-tuned model which uses the same method to inhibit randomly selected neurons.

 \paragraph{Result and Analysis} Figure~\ref{fig:5} presents how our InhibitFT method and the two baselines change the political stance of Llama-3.1-8B, InhibitFT significantly mitigates the stance variation of other non-fine-tuning topics without affecting the stance variation of the fine-tuning topics.
 The randomly selected InhibitFT model shows a similar change with the default right-leaning fine-tune method, existing the cross-topic stance coupling.
 Results of the other models can be found in Figure~\ref{fig:6.1},\ref{fig:6.2}, \ref{fig:6.3}(Appendix~\ref{More results}).